 24. Do a Kimono Fitting

 Wearing a kimono is a large part of the Japanese culture.
 A kimono is a traditional Japanese garment that is typically worn by women on special occasions.
 There are few places to be fitted for a kimono while traveling to Tokyo, but you can find a couple.
-My personal tour guide, Tomomi, offers private fittings in her home (this is my story about it: Do a Kimono Fitting in Tokyo, Japan), whereas you can book one of these two tours with Voyagin:
+My personal tour guide, Tomomi, offers private fittings in her home (this is my story about it: Do a Kimono Fitting in Tokyo, Japan), whereas you can book one of these top tours:

 25. Visit the Imperial Palace